 On a quiet side street in the middle of downtown Atlanta sits a bright red antique English phone booth.
 To the average passerby it's just an oddity, but for those in the know, it's the only way to get into the Red Phone Booth cigar bar.
-Before you open the phone booth door, you'll need to secure the private phone number (only available by emailing through the website or from a Red Phone Booth member).
+Before you open the phone booth door, you'll need to secure the private phone number that's only available by emailing the venue's website or one of three ways: from a Red Phone Booth member, from someone who knows the number, or from a concierge at a hotel where you are staying.
 Dial the correct number and the booth opens up into a speakeasy styled bar with Prohibition-era cocktails, quality cigars and serious bartending.

 Greg Grant, Red Phone Booth president, is serious about the integrity of the speakeasy experience.
 He has been known to turn away thirsty customers because they lacked appropriate attire.
 As he explains, "We aren't being snobbish.
 It's about the selectiveness of the experience.
 Our guests don't want to be sitting next to some college kid turning green as he puffs on his first cigar."
 He has a point—you will want to be dressed for this destination.